shuao23/shuao23.github.io/projects/project_biit.md

 </div>

 <p>
-  The goal of this project was to research about beacons powered by Bluetooth Low Energy and explore the use of the baecons in a school setting.
+  The goal of this project was to research about beacons powered by Bluetooth Low Energy and to explore the use of the baecons in a school setting.
+The project team was split into different groups
 </p>

 <div class="ui section divider"></div>